Rithvik-katakamm/Topic-Modeling-LDA-MIMIC-III-/README.md

-Below is a sample `README.md` structure with suggested sections and content.
-Feel free to adjust the wording or add/remove sections based on your specific needs.

----

 # Topic Modeling on MIMIC-III Clinical Notes

 This project applies topic modeling techniques to free-text clinical notes from the MIMIC-III dataset.
 The goal is to uncover hidden themes or “topics” within the notes that can provide insights into patient care, clinical documentation patterns, and potential areas for further analysis.